 Gratitude writing is a great way to feed the happiness habit.
 At the end of each day, write down five things that you enjoyed.
 They can be the smallest details.
 The more you pay attention to the good, the more good you will see.
 It takes effort in the beginning, but soon enough your happiness blinders will drop away.
 You will find that there is so much to enjoy.
-And if you are suffering directly, this is an excellent practice in hope and escape.
+And if you are suffering directly, this is an excellent practice in hope.
 It’s okay to be hurting, but don’t let anything stop you from a moment of joy.

 And don’t worry about losing your edge

 So let yourself smile (insert virtual slap across the face)!

 Thank you for reading.
 Explore ThisIndoorLife.com to find inspiration for a fabulous indoor life.
 And, of course, keep an eye on the blog.
 Remember to strive for purpose and connection.
 Let that smile out every chance you get.
 And live wonderfully now.

 Help Finding the Best Health Insurance PlanThere are people who offer free help finding health insurance plans that best fit your needs.
 They work like travel agents, but for insurance plans.
 You tell them the medications that you use and which doctors you need access...